entozoon/psion-pi/README.md

 ### Rotate

-Set orientation (right) in raspbian preferences > screen configuration.
+Set orientation (right) in raspbian `preferences > screen configuration`.
-This appears to have a bug where the settings don't persist after boot - it creates a file called dispsetup.sh but doesn't run after login, so:
+This appears to have a bug where the settings don't persist after boot - it creates a file called dispsetup.sh but doesn't appear to run after login, at least on my current distro, so let's force it:

 ```bash
 sudo nano /etc/xdg/lxsession/LXDE-pi/autostart